Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Abstract

 \section{Abstract}

 Multi-lingual ability transfer has become increasingly important for the broad application of large language models~(LLMs).
-Existing work highly relies on training with the multi-lingual ability-related data, which may be not available for low-resource languages.
-To solve it, we propose a \textbf{M}ulti-lingual \textbf{A}bility \textbf{E}xtraction and \textbf{T}ransfer approach, named as \textbf{MAET}.
-Our key idea is to decompose and extract language-agnostic ability-related weights from LLMs, and transfer them across different languages by simple addition and subtraction operations without training.
-Specially, our MAET consists of the extraction and transfer stages.
-In the extraction stage, we firstly locate key neurons that are highly related to specific abilities, and then employ them to extract the transferable ability-specific weights.
-In the transfer stage, we further select the ability-related parameter tensors, and design the merging strategy based on the linguistic and ability specific weights, to build the multi-lingual ability-enhanced LLM.
-To demonstrate the effectiveness of our proposed approach, we conduct extensive experiments on mathematical and scientific tasks in both high-resource lingual and low-resource lingual scenarios.
-Experiment results have shown that MAET can effectively and efficiently extract and transfer the advanced abilities, and outperform training-based baselines methods.
-Our code and data are available at \url{https://github.com/RUCAIBox/MAET}.
+Existing work highly relies on training with the multi-lingual ability-related data, which may not be available for low-resource languages.
+To solve it, we propose a \textbf{M}ulti-lingual \textbf{A}bilities \textbf{E}xtraction and \textbf{C}ombination approach (\textbf{MAEC}), which decomposes and extracts language-agnostic ability-related weights from LLMs, and combines them across different languages by simple addition and subtraction operations without training.
+Specifically, our MAEC consists of the extraction and combination stages.
+In the extraction stage, we firstly locate \emph{key neurons} that are highly related to specific abilities, and then employ them to extract the transferable \emph{ability-related weights}.
+In the combination stage, we further select the \emph{ability-related tensors} that mitigate the linguistic effects, and design a combining strategy based on them and the \emph{language-specific weights}, to build the multi-lingual ability-enhanced LLM.
+To assess the effectiveness of our approach, we conduct extensive experiments on LLaMA-3 8B on mathematical and scientific tasks in both high-resource and low-resource lingual scenarios.
+Empirical results have shown that MAEC can effectively and efficiently extract and combine the advanced abilities, achieving \textbf{comparable performance with PaLM}.
+Resources are available at \url{https://github.com/RUCAIBox/MAET}.